sayanarijit/sayanarijit.github.io/src/site/notes/fiction.md

 Describe even the observer's story.

-Let your readers explore the world from your character's eyes, like you do in a travel vlog
+Let your readers explore the world from your character's eyes, like you do in a travel vlog.

-Educate, entertain or enlight your readers
+Educate, entertain or enlighten your readers

 Explore alternatives of "said" or substitute it with actions.

+A story must include change.
+Even sub stories.
+Starting of the story is the opposite of the ending.

+Story can't have two meanings.
+Find only one meaning at the end and begin the story with the opposite meaning.

+Don't tell other people's stories.
+Tell your side of other people's stories.

+Don't perform.
+Tell.
+Storytelling is not theatre of poetry.

+Every great story ever told is essentially about a 5 second moment in a person's life.

+If possible, keep the place of start and end the same.

+Halt the story when suspense is created.
+Forcefully if required.

+Create a cinematic experience - always provide a physical location to help your reader visualise the scene

+Use "but" and "therefore" instead of "and".
+You can hide "but"s by turning positives into negatives.
+"I am dumb" -> "I am not smart" ("I could be smart, but I'm not")

+Use contrast to enhance emotion.
+E.g. before collision, show sunshine and roses.

+Hide important information (time bomb of surprise) into other non important details.

+If using humor, open stories with humor.
+Use humor before and after horror.

+Carefully build/setup the tower of emotions before delivering ball of punchline.

+Push opposing words together to make them funny.
+E.g. Sweet angelic asshole; cupcake, pineapple flavored ice-cream and despair.

+Don't break the time traveling by reminding the reader about reality.
+E.g. "It was 1991, cellphones didn't exist" (don't mention things that doesn't exist, at-least directly)

 ### Dialogue

-every word that comes out of a character's mouth, must serve e purpose.
+Every word that comes out of a character's mouth, must serve e purpose.

 Build vocabulary for each character from their background.
 Listen to real people from those backgrounds.